Sep 08, 2020

-The MDD Will Remain in Effect…For Now
+The MDD Will Remain in Effect For Now

-The New UKCA Mark
+The New UKCA and UKNI Marks

 As for new devices, a UK Conformity Assessment Body will need to a conduct an assessment for compliance with the UKCA mark requirements.
 Existing UK Notified Bodies under the European MDD most likely will continue to be designated for UKCA conformity assessment according to CE Marking.
 However, note the conformity assessment will be against the UK medical device regulations, which follow the MDD.

 Appointing a UK Responsible Person

 In addition to the new UKCA mark, manufacturers located outside of the UK will need to appoint a UK Responsible Person prior to registration.
-This applies to products sold in England, Scotland, or Wales (collectively Great Britain).
+This applies to products sold in England, Scotland and Wales (collectively Great Britain).
 Similar to the EU Authorized Representative, the UK Responsible Person will be responsible for registering devices with the MHRA, ensuring that a Declaration of Conformity has been drawn up and that technical documentation exists.
 Various other responsibilities apply as well.

 The Legislative Process Is Still at Work